Entries Tagged 'Features' ↓

 Primary Login is predictable, and you (the DAP Admin) control where they go right after they login.

-Secondary Login depends on “context”, and they’re taken back to whatever page they were before they logged in.
+Secondary Login depends on “context”, and they’re taken back to whatever page they were on, before they logged in.

 DAP’s “Pause Membership” Feature